zipzit/Covid-Bluetooth-Stethoscope/docs/org_plan/org_agreement.md

 The current project coordinators are:

-Dr. Brian L
+Dr. Brian L\
-Charley L
+Charley L\
-J.B.
-C
+L.B.
+C\
-Aaron R
+Aaron R\
-Michael V
+Michael V\

 (Full contact information is provided in the Google spreadsheet)

-My suggestion is that for the time being, invoice disbursements be approved by any three project coordinators.
+My suggestion is that for the time being, invoice disbursements be approved by any three project coordinators.\
--Charley
+-Charley\
 4/29/2020